 One downside of living in Parrish is that it can take a long time to commute to work.
 In Parrish, the average commute to work is 33.44 minutes, which is quite a bit higher than the national average.

 Parrish is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Parrish are very well educated compared to the average community in the nation: 37.58% of adults in Parrish have a bachelor's degree or even advanced degree.

-The per capita income in Parrish in 2010 was $30,481, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $121,924 for a family of four.
-However, Parrish contains both very wealthy and poor people as well.
+The per capita income in Parrish in 2018 was $42,086, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $168,344 for a family of four.

+Parrish is a somewhat ethnically-diverse town.
 The people who call Parrish home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Parrish residents report their race to be White, followed by Asian.
-Parrish also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.05% of the town’s residents.
-Important ancestries of people in Parrish include Irish, English, Italian, and Polish.
+The greatest number of Parrish residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Parrish include German, English, Irish, Italian, and Polish.

 The most common language spoken in Parrish is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.